January in France, Italy and Greece

 The program will take you through various cities and sites of historical, archaeological and cultural interest, some of which may be:

-- Pisa and Florence
+- Mycenae and Epidauros

-- Rome city tour, including the Vatican
+- Rome walking tour, including the Vatican & St. Peter’s Basilica

 - Colosseum and Roman Forum

 - Pont du Gard and Nîmes